Rudxain/Rudxain/README.md

 ## Personal
 - Might consider leaving GH, [for many reasons](https://giveupgithub.org)
+- Working temporarily as an assistant, mostly being a digitizer and receptionist, at a college/university.
+It's not official, so I don't have a title.
 - Working on [deltarune FATE](https://gamejolt.com/games/drFATE/975648).
 [More info here](https://youtube.com/post/Ugkx3m2OCbbsRuw2FCyQdlJ838JoT9zOixni).
 	- I feel like every other team-member did more work than me (as of now), even the new ones (such as BrutalSword).
 Props to them!
 They inspire me.
 - Working on [<img src='https://avatars.githubusercontent.com/u/173197237?s=200&v=4' width=16em height=16em> CIC](https://github.com/Cincinnatus-Institute-of-Craftsmanship) "Proyecto Transformación Digital"